 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 They need to know if you have any of these conditions:

-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
-You can take this medicine with or without food.
+You can take this medication with or without food.
 Take your doses at regular intervals.
-Do not take your medicine more often than directed.
-Do not suddenly stop taking this medicine.
+Do not take your medication more often than directed.
+Do not suddenly stop taking this medication.
 You may need to gradually reduce the dose.

-Talk to your pediatrician regarding the use of this medicine in children.
+Talk to your care team about the use of this medication in children.
 Special care may be needed.
-While this medicine may be prescribed for children for selected conditions, precautions do apply.
+While this medication may be prescribed for children for selected conditions, precautions do apply.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.